lu-joseph/health-app/README.md

 - Once logged in, type `CREATE DATABASE <name>`, where `<name>` is the name of the database

 Set up the environment
+- Create a copy of `.env.sample` and rename it to `.env`
+- Fill in `.env` with the correct data for your local psql setup
 - Navigate to the backend folder
-- *To-do*
 ```
 python3 -m venv venv
 venv\Scripts\activate
 pip install -r requirements.txt
 ```

-Running the app:
+Running the app in Windows:
-- Windows:
-  - Still in the backend folder, enter `flask run`
+  - Ensure you are in the backend folder
+  - Ensure the virtual environment is activated (with `venv\Scripts\activate`)
+  - Enter `flask run`